weneryu/ali_kernel_rpm/README.markdown

 And what's more, since it is used to build rpms and have to be stable, this repo may not be updated frequently like we do in github.com/alibaba/ali_kernel.
 The rpm you build and installed from repo is almost the same as what we have used now in the production system.

-Please refer to rpm/README about how to build the rpm successfully.
+Please refer to rpm/README about how to build the rpm successfully. master is the rpm for RHEL5/CentOS5 users, if you are RHEL6/CentOS6 users, please use branch 6u.